konpapp/curly-spoon/CS50/README.md

   Runs an election by the runoff voting method (two-round system).

 - **substitution.c**\
-  Encrypts plaintext to ciphertext by substituting alphabetical characters according to command-line argument key.
+  Encrypts plaintext to ciphertext by substituting alphabetical characters.

 - **tideman_election.c**\
   Runs an election by the Tideman method (ranked rairs).